-Because shell morphotypes can be reliably identified in mussels larger than 10 mm (Khaitov et al. 2021), only such mussels were selected from samples and used in further analyses.
-The procedure for selection of mussels from samples taken from different substrates was different.
-From the bottom samples, all mussels were selected.
-From algal samples, one bundle of algae, selected so that to contain at least a few dozens of mussels, and all other algae were weighed separately, along with attached mussels.
-Only mussels from the bundle were used in further analysis.
-To calculate the total number of mussels in the sample, the weight of the bundle with the known number of mussels and the rest of the algae was compared.
-For 12 sites the information on total number of mussels in algal samples was lacking, and these sites were excluded from those analyses which required data on mussel abundance (Model 2, see below).
+We used mussels with a shell length larger than 10 mm to identify the shell morphotypes reliably (Khaitov et al., 2021).
+In the bottom samples all mussels from a frame were used.
+In the algal samples the procedure was different.
+One bundle of algae, containing at least a few dozens mussels, was chosen and weighed together with the attached mussels.
+The rest of the algae from a frame were weighted too.
+Mussels from the bundle were counted and used for further analysis.
+The ratio between the counted number of mussels and to the bundle weight was applied to the total algal weight to reconstruct the total number of mussels in the sample.
+For 12 sites the information on total number of mussels in algal samples was lacking, and they were excluded from the analyses which required data on mussel abundance (Model 2, see below).

-Shell morphotypes (E-morphotype, characteristic to ME, and T-morphotype, characteristic to MT) were identified for all selected mussels as in Khaitov et al. (2021).
-For further, the proportion of morphotypes was converted to the proportion of MT (Ptros) in each sample, in pooled samples from each substrate from each site (PtrosAlgae and PtrosBottom) and in pooled samples from each site (PtrosSite), using equation
+Shell morphotypes (E-morphotype, characteristic of ME, and T-morphotype, characteristic of MT) were identified for all selected mussels as in Khaitov et al. (2021).
+Further, the proportion of morphotypes was converted to the proportion of MT (Ptros) in each sample, in pooled samples from each substrate from each site (PtrosAlgae and PtrosBottom) and in pooled samples from each site (PtrosSite), using equation

 Ptros = e -2.4 + 5.4PT1 + e -2.4 + 5.4PT, where PT - proportion of T-morphotype.

-This equation, derived from the 24 genotyped samples (in total 1105 multilocus mussel genotypes) from the Kandalaksha Bay, reliably predicts Ptros over the entire salinity range in the White Sea (i.e., up to 24 ppt), but may overestimate Ptros at higher salinities, as it was observed in the Barents Sea (Khaitov et al. 2021).
+This equation, derived from the 24 genotyped samples (in total, 1105 multilocus mussel genotypes) from the Kandalaksha Bay, reliably predicts Ptros over the entire salinity range in the White Sea (i.e., up to 24 ppt), but may overestimate Ptros at higher salinities, as observed in the Barents Sea (Khaitov et al., 2021).

 Environmental parameters assessment

-In total, we used seven parameters describing possible influence of rivers, ports, surf and type of substrate on mussels.
-The list of parameters and their description is provided in Table 1.
-We used three different proxies of salinity (RiverSize, DistRiver and Salinity), believing that a singular estimate of salinity at low tide could be insufficient to characterize overall salinity, and river influence per se at the sampling sites.
-Salinity was measured directly with accuracy of 1 ppt using an “Atago S/Mill-E” refractometer.
-To classify rivers by size (RiverSize), the data from the ESM +++ was used.
+In total, we used seven parameters describing possible influence of rivers, ports, surf and substrate on mussels (Table 1).
+We used three different proxies of salinity (RiverSize, DistRiver and Salinity) because, in our opinion, a single estimate of salinity at low tide could be insufficient to characterize overall salinity and river influence per se at the sampling sites.
+Salinity was measured directly with an accuracy of 1 ppt using an “Atago S/Mill-E” refractometer.
+To classify rivers by size (RiverSize), the data from ESM +++ was used.
 To calculate Fetch, the R-package “windfetch” (Seers, 2022) was applied to regional geographic map shape-files.

 Table 1.
-Environmental parameters studied
+Environmental parameters involved in the study